ESPENTE (Epilepsy Specialist Nurses – The Evidence)

 We know that there are nowhere near enough ESNs to provide a service for everyone with epilepsy.

-In the UK, there are over 600,000 people with epilepsy, but it is estimated there are only between 250 and 400 ESNs.
-This is for both adults and children.
+In the UK, there are over 600,000 people with epilepsy, and Epilepsy Action is only aware of 448 ESNs.
+This is for adults, children and people with learning disabilities.
 In comparison, there are currently 245 multiple sclerosis (MS) nurses in the UK for a population of 100,000 people with MS.

-One of the reasons for the lack of nurses may be due to the people who decide where money should be spent in the NHS (commissioners).
-They do not seem to think that ESNS are a high priority.
+One of the reasons for the lack of nurses may be because the people who decide where money should be spent in the NHS do not seem to think that epilepsy care or ESNS are a high priority.
 They have not seen enough evidence that proves how effective and important ESNs are.

 The project team